Macrometacorp/docs/docs/cep/reference/functions.md

     CREATE SINK inputStream WITH (type='jms', map.type='xml', factory.initial='org.apache.activemq.jndi.ActiveMQInitialContextFactory', provider.url='vm://localhost',destination='DAS_JMS_OUTPUT_TEST') (name string, age int, country string);

 This example shows how to publish to an ActiveMQ queue.
 Note that we are not providing properties like connection factory type

 ###### kafka (Sink)

-A Kafka sink publishes events processed by gdn SP to a topic with a partition for a Kafka cluster.
-The events can be published in the `TEXT` `XML` `JSON` or `Binary` format.
-If the topic is not already created in the Kafka cluster, the Kafka sink creates the default partition for the given topic.
-The publishing topic and partition can be a dynamic value taken from the Stream App event.
-To configure a sink to use the Kafka transport, the `type` parameter should have `kafka` as its value.
+A Kafka sink publishes events processed by gdn SP to a topic with  partition for a Kafka cluster.
+The events can be published in the `TEXT `XML` `JSON` or `Binary` format.
+If the topic is not already created i the Kafka cluster, the Kafka sink creates the default partition for th given topic.
+The publishing topic and partition can be a dynamic valu taken from the Stream App event.
+To configure a sink to use the Kafk transport, the `type` parameter should have `kafka` as its value.

 Syntax